jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/outsider/Undine.md

 Temperature: any
 Organization: solitary, pair, or gang (3-5)
 Treasure: NPC gear (scale mail, trident, other treasure)
-Description: >
-  Undines are humans whose ancestry includes elemental beings of water, such as marids.
-This connection with the Plane of Water is most noticeably manifested in their coloration, which tends to mimic that of lakes or oceans-all undines have limpid, blue eyes, and their skin and hair can range from pale blue-white to the deep blue or green of the sea.
-UNDINE CHARACTERS  Undines are defined by class levels-they do not possess racial Hit Dice.
-Undines have the following racial traits.  +2 Dexterity, +2 Wisdom, -2 Strength: Undines are both perceptive and agile, but tend to adapt rather than match force with force.
-Speed: Undines have a swim speed of 30 feet.
-Darkvision: Undines can see in the dark up to 60 feet.
-Spell-Like Abilities: Hydraulic push* 1/day.
-(Caster level equals the undine's total Hit Dice.)
-Energy Resistance: Undines have cold resistance 5.
-Water Affinity: See above.
-Languages: Undines begin play speaking Common and Aquan.
-Undines with high Intelligence scores can choose any of the following bonus languages: Auran, Dwarven, Elven, Gnome, Halfling, Ignan, and Terran.  * This spell is detailed in the Pathfinder RPG Advanced Player's Guide.
 Race: Undine
 Class: cleric 1
 MR: